 Charlotte nods in agreement.
 “I’ve never had a massage in my life because I didn’t want anyone to touch my body, or like to undress in front of someone who’s going to be like ‘what are you?’
 So to actually be able to be comfortable with someone who understands that and has been through that and respects it, was really incredible and moving.
 I can’t believe I got to the age of 29 having only experienced it once.”

 The current programme of events in Category Is Books includes autism friendly Wednesdays, launched as a way for Charlotte – who is also autistic – to manage a full working week, and ensure the space includes as many people as possible.
 The couple are keen to press ahead with the future of the shop and expand on the range of services and events that are available to their loyal customers, with plans to host film screenings, comic clubs and zine making classes.
-It’s clear, as Gabriel says, that this is more than a shop.
+It’s clear, as the owner of Gabriel Barber Therapies says, that this is more than a shop.

 As I get ready to leave and embrace the dreich day outside, I ask Fi and Charlotte what the best response they’ve had to the shop has been.

 Charlotte smiles.
 “There was a guy who came in who is local, and he looked around and he said ‘I didn’t think I’d live to see the day that something like this is opened in my area, I’ve lived in the area for 65 years, so thank you very much’.
-He then, without missing a beat, goes ‘Is it all lesbian?’”Follow Category Is Books on Instagram for more details or keep up to date with Gabriel Jordan on Facebook to find out how you can get your hair cut in an LGBTQ-inclusive setting.
+He then, without missing a beat, goes ‘Is it all lesbian?’”Follow Category Is Books on Instagram for more details or keep up to date with Gabriel Barber Therapies on Facebook to find out how you can get your hair cut in an LGBTQ-inclusive setting.